trvrb/sismid/serology/README.md

  * [Slides](slides.html)

-### Pathogen comparison
+### Pathogen presentations

- * *Exercise: investigate pathogen-specific serological data*
+ * *Exercise: is serological data relevant to your question?*
- * *Question: how many "strains" exist for your pathogen?
+ * *How many "strains" exist for your pathogen?
 Are there canonical serotypes?
 Or is it fuzzier?*